-Most listings are in the $40's per square foot per year.
-The Cathedral Hill region is seeing a decline in rates.
-In the last 3 months, the median rate decreased $11 per sqft per year.
+The typical asking rate per listing is in the $40's per square foot per year.
+The Cathedral Hill submarket is seeing a decrease in rates.
+In the last 3 months, the median rate fell $11 per sqft per year.
 That's a 20% decline in rent.

-Compared to the rest of the Bay Area market, the Cathedral Hill submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Bay Area market, the Cathedral Hill submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 9 listings have come on the market, which means new availabilities most likley are going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 10 listings have been made available, which means leases most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Even though the median size is 13,680 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this area are approximately 5 stories.
+Most properties in this area are close to 5 stories.
 Most buildings in this region were built in 1950 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Construction is the dominant industry in this area.
 Commute by bike is the most popular way to get to work amongst Cathedral Hill occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.